News & Reviews News Wire Chief sees bus bridge, Floridian long delays continue: Long-distance update (corrected)

 There have been no on-time Miami arrivals so far this month, with delays ranging from 36 minutes to 8 hours.
 Both southbound Floridians en route today were running more than 6 hours late, after tardy Chicago departures caused by arrivals of more than nine and five hours late, plus freight interference issues.

-Rail Passenger Association CEO Jim Mathews reported on his blog this week that the train wash at the Amtrak’s Chicago coach yard is now operational.
-That may be; a News Wire visit on Saturday revealed that the previously-sealed entrance looked open for business and most of the state-supported regional trains appeared fairly clean.
-But the departing Illini, Texas Eagle and Empire Builder were among the trains leaving the Windy City unwashed.
+Rail Passenger Association CEO Jim Mathews reported on his blog this week that the train wash at the Amtrak’s Chicago coach yard is now operational, and a News Wire visit on Saturday revealed that the previously sealed entrance was open.
+Amtrak spokesman Marc Magliari, however, reports that the washer is undergoing testing and certification and not yet operational.